Vectorized/solady/docs/utils/libbytes.md

     returns (bytes[] memory result)
 ```

-Returns a arrays of bytess based on the `delimiter` inside of the `subject` bytes.
+Returns an arrays of bytess based on the `delimiter` inside of the `subject` bytes.

 ### concat(bytes,bytes)